pyglet/pyglet/doc/programming_guide/migration.rst

 For consistency with the rest of the library, it was decided to represent all angles in degrees instead of radians.
 Previously we had a mix of both, which lead to some confusion.
-Using degrees also makes the API consistent with Sprites and other rotatable objects.
+Using degrees also makes the API consistent with Sprites and other rotatable objects, which have long used degrees.

 The arguments for :py:class:`~pyglet.shapes.Line` have changed slightly.
 Instead of "width", we now use "thickness".
 This matches with other shapes that are made up of line segments.
 For example the :py:class:`~pyglet.shapes.Box` shape, which already uses "width" (and height) to mean it's overall size.
-Going forward, any shape that is made up of lines should use `thickness` for the width of those lines.
+Going forward, any shape that is made up of lines should use `thickness` for the thickness/width of those lines.

 Controllers
 -----------